-In addition to reporting crimes to Campus Police, the Title IX Coordinator, the Dean of Students, and/or Housing and Residence Life, crimes may also be reported to Campus Security Authorities (CSAs).
+In addition to reporting crimes to Campus Police, the Office of Civil Rights & Title IX Coordinator, the Dean of Students, and/or Housing and Residence Life, crimes may also be reported to Campus Security Authorities (CSAs).
 CSAs are University faculty, staff or students that hold a position with the University designating them as CSAs.
 CSAs currently receive training on how to identify and report crimes in compliance with the Clery Act.
-Sarah Smyre of the Police & Public Safety Department is responsible for CSA training and maintains a list of all

-CSAs and associated training records in Suite 152 of the Facilities Management/Police & Public Safety Building.
+Sarah Smyre of the Police and Public Safety Department is responsible for CSA training and maintains a list of all CSAs and associated training records in Suite 152 of the Facilities Management/Police & Public Safety Building.
 This information is updated on a continual basis.
 Specific incident reporting forms are utilized to ensure the following statistical information is reported:

 - Date reported

 - Date of incident (to the extent it can be determined)

 - Approximate time of incident

 - Location of incident

 - Brief description of alleged criminal activity

-- Gender of victim
+- Gender of the victim

 All CSAs have a duty to report to PPS.
-These statistics are reported for compilation into the Crime Statistics of the Annual Security Report even if the reporting party or victim wishes to remain anonymous.
-The UNC Charlotte Police Department Policy regarding Campus Security Authorities was last updated June, 2020.
+These statistics are reported for compilation into the crime Statistics of the Annual Security Report even if the reporting party or victim wishes to remain anonymous.
+The UNC Charlotte Police Department Policy regarding Campus Security Authorities was last updated June, 2020 and reviewed May 2022.